-Callie Rennison is a professor and former associate dean of faculty affairs at the University of Colorado Denver School of Public Affairs.
+Callie Rennison was elected to the Board of Regents in 2021 from Congressional District 2.
+She is currently serving at the Chair of the Board of Regents.
+She is a professor and former associate dean of faculty affairs at the University of Colorado Denver School of Public Affairs.
 She also served as the director of the Office of Equity and Title IX Coordinator for the CU Denver and CU Anschutz Medical campuses.
 She earned her Ph.D. in 1997 in political science from the University of Houston, University Park, where she also earned a Bachelor of Science in Psychology, and Masters of Arts in Sociology and Political Science.
 In 2016, Rennison was awarded the Bonnie S. Fisher Victimology Career Award from the Division of Victimology in the American Society of Criminology.
-She has also served on a National Academies committee examining domestic sex trafficking of minors in the United States, and she was a senior researcher at the Department of Justice’s Bureau of Justice Statistics.
+She has also served on a National Academies committee examining domestic sex trafficking of minors in the United States, and she was a statistician at the Department of Justice’s Bureau of Justice Statistics.